-- ECOA Fault Handling at infrastructure level_may be implemented into one or several entities on a single platform.
-The scope of the ECOA Fault Handler(s) cannot be wider than platform level (e.g. in a system made of two platforms connected through ELI, there shall be at least one ECOA Fault Handler entity per platform). - ECOA Fault Handler(s) interface through the ECOA API. - When being implemented as ASC(s), ECOA Fault Handler(s) shall be identified in the ECOA assembly (e.g. through an attribute in the metamodel, as for supervision modules). - The system architect and system integrator are responsible for ECOA Fault Handling at infrastructure level - Given the previous principles, the ECOA standard aims at specifying the logical API between ECOA Fault Handling and the ECOA infrastructure, with respect to the following key drivers, as shown in Figure 14: - To define the list of Errors that may be received by ECOA Fault Handler(s), as well as the list of recovery actions that it may trigger in return. - With regard to the first principle above, each platform may only implement a subset of these lists in their API, depending on the underlying OS capabilities and depending on what the customer requirements are from System level point of view.
+- ECOA Fault Handling at infrastructure level\may be implemented into one or several entities on a single platform.
+The scope of the ECOA Fault Handler(s) cannot be wider than platform level (e.g. in a system made of two platforms connected through ELI, there shall be at least one ECOA Fault Handler entity per platform). - ECOA Fault Handler(s) interface through the ECOA API. - When being implemented as ASC(s), ECOA Fault Handler(s) shall be identified in the ECOA assembly (e.g. through an attribute in the metamodel, as for supervision modules). - The system architect and system integrator are responsible for ECOA Fault Handling at infrastructure level.